Docker ComposeDocker Compose

 Open the URL http://localhost:8080 in your browser to launch the UI.

-The command above starts a standalone server (all architecture components in one JVM).
+The command from the previous section starts a standalone server, with all architectural components running in one JVM.

-The configuration will be done inside the KESTRA_CONFIGURATION environment variable of the Kestra container.
-You can update the environment variable inside the Docker compose file, or pass it via the Docker command line argument.
+The configuration is done inside the KESTRA_CONFIGURATION environment variable of the Kestra container.
+You can update the environment variable inside the Docker Compose file or pass it as a Docker CLI argument.

 Finally, you can also use the host network mode for the kestra service.
-This will make your container use your host network and you will be able to reach all your exposed ports.
+This makes your container use your host network, and you are then able to reach all your exposed ports.
 This means you have to change the services.kestra.environment.KESTRA_CONFIGURATION.datasources.postgres.url to jdbc:postgresql://localhost:5432/kestra.
-This is the easiest way but it can be a security risk.
+This is the easiest way reach all ports, but it can be a security risk.

 See the example below using network_mode: host.